 Before, I was a happy, chatty, loving girl.
 But trauma changes you.
 It forces negative thinking (catastrophe thinking) to take a hold of your thoughts.

-That happy and hopeful brain I had adapted to my situation and helped me thrive in a hostile environment.
+My formerly happy and hopeful brain adapted to my situation and helped me thrive in a hostile environment.
 My brain was trying to keep me alive.
 But trauma isn’t the only thing that can change your brain chemistry.

 High-stress jobs, stay at home parents, and caregivers are prone to prolonged stress.
 Your brain can become stressed from finances, social media, body chemistry, poor nutrition, and so much more.